Logo Copyright © 2007 NCCG - All Rights Reserved

 "And this is the talmid (disciple) who bears witness of these things, and wrote these things: and we know that his witness is true" (Jn.21:24).

-And if, as we are suggesting, his writings are also directed towards the believers of the end-time, then this may very well have been his intention, for the Apostle was, unlike the other apostles, also a Navi (Prophet), Seer and Revelator.
+And if, as we are suggesting, his writings are also directed towards the believers of the end-time, then this may very well have been his intention, for the Apostle was, unlike all the other apostles, also a Navi (Prophet), Chozeh (Seer) and Gelah (Revelator, Revealer).
 He most certainly keeps his name and identity in the background, referring to himself only as the "beloved talmid (disciple)" (Jn.21:20) - indeed, sometimes he appears to be a mere symbolic figure, perhaps even a collective one, representing more than just an apostle.
+No doubt this is deliberate on his part.

-By the time we come to John's First Epistle it is clear that the Assembly of Yahweh (Church of God) is in schism (1 Jn.2:19ff) and that the cause of this schism is doctrinal (1 Jn.2:23; 4:2).
+By the time we come to John's First Epistle it is clear that the General Assembly of Yahweh (Church of God) is in schism (1 Jn.2:19ff) and that the cause of this schism is doctrinal (1 Jn.2:23; 4:2).
 Worse, there are now two firmly established but competing Christian/Messianic Bodies with much controversy existing between them (1 Jn.2:26; 3:7), and it seems clear that in some way the Johannine Community (Church) has excommunicated the other one.
-The split is irreparable.
-And if we make our way to the Book of Revelation, and to the controversy at Ephesus, it is clear that at least one possible cause of the split is apostolic authority.
+The split is irrepairable.
+And if we make our way to the Book of Revelation, and to the controversy at Ephesus, it is clear that at least one possible cause of the split is over apostolic authority.
 False apostles had entered the Community (Church) whom the Johannine believers exposed, and for which they are commended by Yahweh (Rev.2:2).
-They, and their followers, had departed the Community (Church) physically though, as John tells us, they were never really a part of it spiritually.
-That the Johannine (Ephesian) Assembly (Church), which was the pre-eminent Assembly (Church) (as we saw in Part II), had a formal and inflexible organisational structure by the end of the first century is strongly suggested.
-The lines of authority seem to be clearly demarcated, and yet in his Third Epistle the opposite seems to be true - Diotrephes, a renegade pastor of an unnamed congregation, is not recognising apostolic authority and is continuing to lead with impunity; moreover, he is excommunicating the Johannine followers from his own congregation (3 Jn.1:9ff).
+The apostates and their followers had departed from the Community (Church) physically though, as John tells us, they were never really a part of it spiritually.
+That the Johannine (Ephesian) Assembly (Church), which was the pre-eminent Assembly (Church) (as we saw in Part II), had a formal, inflexible organisational structure by the end of the first century is strongly suggested.
+The lines of authority seem to now be clearly demarcated and the rule for the Messianic Community (Church), and yet in his Third Epistle the opposite seems to be true - Diotrephes, a renegade pastor of an unnamed congregation, is not recognising apostolic authority and is continuing to lead with impunity; moreover, he is excommunicating the Johannine followers from his own congregation (3 Jn.1:9ff).
 And the fact that Diotrephes is able to do this suggests that the true followers are now in the minority.
 Could this, in part, be why the Apostle wrote:

 "Do not marvel, brethren, if the world hates you?"
 (1 Jn.3:13, NASB)